Even if your child had an experience with some sort of preschool program, there is just a big shift adjusting to kindergarten from preschool.

 Adjusting to Kindergarten: Final Thoughts

-It was definitely a combination of so many things that has helped our daughter make the adjustment to kindergarten.
+It was definitely a combination of so many things that has helped our daughter adjust to school.

 It has been a learning experience and has really taught me a lot about her unique personality and ways in which I need to best parent her individual needs.